 Thank you and safe wishes,

-It was 9 days after she was born, that I found out my daughter Aubrey was blind and started to research what exactly I needed to do to give her a “normal living”.
+9 days after she was born, I found out my daughter Aubrey was blind and started to research what I needed to do to give her a “normal living”.
 Though there wasn’t enough research and VISIONS didn’t pop up in my Google search, it was VISIONS staff that came into my home and gave me all of the resources I needed to move forward.

 The first search result highlighted in big bold letters was “REGISTER WITH THE COMMISSION FOR THE BLIND”.
 I did not know what that meant, but I knew it had to be done.
 I promptly made the call, scheduled to go in, and there I was, receiving even more overwhelming information.
 Towards the end of the meeting is where the good news came in: “You and your family have the opportunity to go to VISIONS VCB Family Week”.
 I had absolutely no idea what that would entail.
 Keeping an open mind was all I could do right?
 I of course got the details on what VCB would offer; I just didn’t think that three years later, it would be even more fulfilling than the first two.